 To email Vladimir: click here

-With fifteen years of dedicated service, Vladimir‘s willing attitude and warm smile have blessed our church!
+Vladimir has provided dedicated service since December 2010.
+His willing attitude and warm smile have blessed our church!
 He and wife Valentina have four children and three nieces.
 Vladimir participates in choir and the men’s vocal group.
 He enjoys working with his hands, fishing with his sons, and spending time with family.

 To email Judy: click here